 spogi,posgi,ospgi,i.
 If not specified, newly created triple stores will use the standard set of indices and existing triple stores will retain their current indices.
 Note: spaces can also be used as separators but are deprecated.
 If spaces are used they must be escaped from the shell in some fashion, such as wrapping the index names in quotation marks.
 For example: "spogi posgi ospgi i".

 - This flag tells agload to use rapper to transform rdf files into ntriples files before loading them.
-(This flag existed in previous versions of agload and is kept for compatibility.)
+Rapper is described in Rapper.

 - --base-uri URI, -u URI

 - This option is used to specify a base URI for formats that support it, such as rdfxml.
-Note that if stdin is a source and rdfxml is the input format,
+Note that if standard input is a source and rdfxml is the input format,

 --base-urimust be specified.